RyanMillerC/sno-quay/README.md

 ## Installing

+**First, install the Quay Operator from Operator Hub!
+(Install to "All Namespaces")**

-Update `./values.yaml` with values for your environment.
+After installing the operator, update `./values.yaml` with values for your environment.
 Then, run:

 ```bash
 $ make install